simonambridge/SparkSensorData/README.md

 $ nc localhost 9999
 ```

-Data appears in both windows.
+Data appears in both windows - both the window sending data to the port and in the window where we told nc to listen to the port..
 ```
 p100,0.06769868828261028
 p100,1.1106579192248016